amadeuio/typescript-exercises/README.md

 ### Prerequisites 🛠️

-Make sure you have [Node.js](https://nodejs.org) installed on your system.
+- Make sure you have [Node.js](https://nodejs.org) installed on your system.

 ### Installation 📦

 - Clone this repo to your local machine `git clone https://github.com/nightrunner4/typescript-exercises`

 - `cd` to the project directory and run `npm install`.
-This will install the TypeScript compiler and `ts-node` as dev dependencies, as specified in the `package.json` file
+This will install `tsc`, the TypeScript compiler and `ts-node` as dev dependencies, as specified in the `package.json` file.

-- `ts-node` is not strictly necessary, but it's a handy tool that allows you to quickly and directly execute TypeScript on Node.js without precompiling, by running `ts-node <filename>.ts`
+- Note: `ts-node` is not strictly necessary, but it's a handy tool that allows you to quickly and directly execute TypeScript on Node.js without precompiling, by running `ts-node <filename>.ts`

 ### Usage 🖊️